MichaelCurrin/coding-blog/_posts/2020-04-09-who-needs-tests-anyway.md

 At the least, the test should handle the "happy flow", using variation inputs and combinations.
 As a second priority, if there is any kind of invalid or bad data, then that needs to be handled too in tests.

-The test should be run on Github through Github Actions, or Circle CI.
+The test should be run on GitHub through GitHub Actions, or Circle CI.
 This will give me a status check of pass or failing code, without having to run tests locally.

 ## Story of writing tests for a migration